-Now that you’re newly engaged and have the itch to celebrate, diving into engagement party ideas can be a fun exercise.
-The celebration can also serve as a pre-wedding test to see how you and your fiancé work together on party planning and themes.
-Because there are so many imaginative party ideas out there, we’ve narrowed down the 15 most exciting and memorable ones.
+Are you newly engaged and have the itch to celebrate?
+Diving into engagement party ideas can be a fun exercise.
+The celebration can also serve as a pre-wedding test to see how you and your partner work together on party planning.
+Because there are so many imaginative party themes out there, we’ve narrowed down the 15 most exciting and memorable ones.

 Tip: To ensure guests wear proper attire, include the dress code and other relevant instructions on your engagement party invitations.

-If you live near the beach and enjoy the feeling of sand and sea breeze on your skin, consider throwing a bonfire.
-For your beach bonanza, you can do a laidback potluck, where guests bring blankets and dishes to share around a fire, a formal affair with catered dinner served on white-linen tables under a canopy of twinkling lights, or something in-between.
+If you enjoy the feeling of sand and sea breeze on your skin, consider throwing a bonfire.
+For your beach bonanza, you can do a laidback potluck, where guests bring blankets and dishes to share.
+Or, opt for a more a formal affair.
+Think a catered dinner served on white-linen tables under a canopy of twinkling lights — or something in-between.

 Tip: Avoid hassles by checking with the governing body of the beach if you need a permit.
-Note that certain beaches disappear during high tide, so utilize a tide schedule (which you can find online) for your particular beach to select a start- and end-time and ensure your soirée won’t be washed away.
+Note that certain beaches disappear during high tide, so utilize a tide schedule (which you can find online) for your particular beach.
+Select an appropriate start- and end-time to ensure your soirée won’t be washed away.

 Allow your sparkly engagement ring to set the tone and inspiration for your party.
-Adorn a photo wall with a shiny, golden backdrop, instruct guests to wear sequins, hang up that disco ball that’s been hiding in your closet, and embellish the space with anything else that screams bling—and, while you’re at it, add glitter to those invitations.
+Adorn a photo wall with a shiny, golden backdrop and instruct guests to wear sequins.
+Then, hang up that disco ball hiding in your closet and embellish the space with anything that screams bling.
+And, while you’re at it, add glitter to those invitations!

 Potential décor for this party idea includes giant engagement ring balloons, glitter-covered ring toppers for cupcakes, ring pop party favors, and paper glasses in the shape of engagement rings.
 This theme creates a fun, light vibe and kicks your wedding planning off on a high note.